Agentic translation

 In agentic systems, AI doesn't just generate text.
 AI actually decides what to do next in a workflow.

 Translation is the original generative task.
 It was the first task to shift to humans checking and fix what AI generated.
+Transformer models rolled out in 2017.

 Working inside a TMS, it uses quality prediction to route each segment to the best path, whether automatic post‑editing or manual human post-editing, instead of hard‑coding the same path for every new segment in a file or project.

-But like with AI itself, the word "agentic" is abused.
+Like with AI itself, the word "agentic" is abused.
 It is often confused with "touchless" workflows, with zero human intervention.

 Join the mission